aerohit/site_old/_posts/2013-07-19-automatic-terminal-notifications.markdown

 I spend most of my day staring at either vim or terminal.
 Often I have to execute some command that takes a few seconds.
-I quickly jump to my browser to see if there is some update on Hacker News (I have an OCD), only to realize a few minutes later that I was working.
+I quickly jump to my browser to see if there is some update on Hacker News (I have an OCD), only to realize a few minutes later that I was supposed to be working.

-So I thought a healthy nudge (read notification) once this longish running command returns, will be a lot of help.
+So I thought a healthy nudge (read notification) once this longish running command finishes, will be a lot of help.
 So I basically added hooks to my zshrc, to time every command and send a notification if it runs longer than a few seconds.
 Here it is: